BrijenMakwana/crypto-tracker/README.md

 ## Approach

 I have used [coingecko](https://www.coingecko.com/en/api/documentation) API to get all cryptocurrency data.
 Axios is used to call the api.
 All the data stored in a state.
 I have created a custom component called coin that display all the crypto data in a row.
 Then I have used javascript map function to display all the data from that state in coin component.
+I also implemented search functionality, which is created with a input component.
+State will be filtered based on the user search input.